LNP-Group/lnp-books/src/pages/news/esu-announced.md

 author: 'Stelian Cioarec'
 image:
     url: '/images/esu-timeline.png'
-    alt: 'The Astro logo with the word One.'
+    alt: 'The timeline of the ESU.'
 ---

 LNP Books announces the first book franchise in its catalogue, the Ethereal Superheroes Universe.
 Createed by Stelian Cioarec from LNP Books, the franchise will be a superhero universe, split into multiple books across several phases, all interconnecting together into a single timeline.